VENUS: Strong-lensing model of MACS J1931.8-2635 -- revealing the farthest multiply imaged supernova: Data

 \subsection{X-rays, radio and sub-millimeter ancillary observations}

-\clname was imaged in the X-ray with the \textit{Chandra} telescope in 2002 and 2008 \citep[see][]{Ehlert2011MACS1931}, revealing one of the most X-ray luminous cool-cores.
-Its relaxed intra-cluster medium (ICM) morphology was further characterized as part of the CLASH survey \citep{Donahue2016}, using a combination of X-ray and Sunyaev-Zel'dovich effect (SZE) sub-millimeter observations.
-In the most recent SZE observation, the cluster's mass was constrained to $M_{200,c} = 1.09_{-0.18}^{+0.21} \times 10^{15} \Msol$ in the DR6 release from the Atacama Cosmology Telescope \citep[ACT,][]{ACT_DR6}.
+\clname was imaged with the \textit{Chandra} X-ray telescope \citep[see][]{Ehlert2011MACS1931}, revealing one of the most X-ray luminous cool-cores.
+Its relaxed ICM morphology was further characterized as part of the CLASH survey \citep{Donahue2016}, using a combination of X-ray and Sunyaev-Zel'dovich effect (SZE) sub-millimeter observations.
+In the most recent Atacama Cosmology Telescope SZE observation \citep[ACT DR6,][]{ACT_DR6}, the cluster's mass was constrained to $M_{200,c} = 1.09_{-0.18}^{+0.21} \times 10^{15} \Msol$.
 While these studies probe the thermodynamic and dynamical state of the cluster, they provide a valuable multi-wavelength, larger-radius context for our strong-lensing analysis, which instead traces the projected mass distribution in the cluster core.

-The cluster has also been the subject of detailed investigations of the AGN hosted by its brightest cluster galaxy (BCG).
-Although beyond the scope of this article, we report the detailed radio-based studies of this AGN from \cite{Ehlert2011MACS1931} to \cite{2018ApJ...853..100Y, 2021MNRAS.504.2924T}.
-The combined X-ray and radio observations suggest a north-south oscillation of the cool core ICM around the BCG, conversely to the east-west AGN emission jets, estimated to be amongst the most powerful known, inflating `bubbles' seen as X-ray cavities and in the radio, for example, with VLA 1.4\,GHz observations.

-As another example, \cite{2019ApJ...879..103F} used Atacama Large Millimeter Array (ALMA) observations of \clname, finding the BCG to be an exceptionally massive cold gas reservoir, including of very cold dust clumps ($< 10$\,K).
-This was further confirmed in the extensive observations from the ALMA cluster lensing survey \citep[ALCS, cf.][]{Guerrero2023_ALCS}.
+The cluster has also been the subject of detailed combined radio \citep{Ehlert2011MACS1931, 2018ApJ...853..100Y, 2021MNRAS.504.2924T} and X-ray observations of the AGN hosted by its brightest cluster galaxy (BCG).
+These investigations suggest a north-south oscillation of the cool-core ICM around the BCG, conversely to the east-west AGN emission jets, estimated to be amongst the most powerful known.
+In another example, \cite{2019ApJ...879..103F} used Atacama Large Millimeter Array (ALMA) observations of \clname, finding the BCG to be an exceptionally massive cold gas reservoir, including very cold dust clumps ($< 10$\,K).